bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 SJ-Platform supports **Apache Kafka** as a standard message broker providing a common interface for the integration of many applications.

 Within the platform, the data are transported to and from modules via *transactional streams* or **T-streams**.
-It is a message broker and a Scala library which is native to SJ-Platform and designed primarily for exactly-once processing  (so it includes a transactional producer, a consumer and a subscriber).
+It is a message broker which is native to SJ-Platform and designed primarily for exactly-once processing  (so it includes a transactional producer, a consumer and a subscriber).

 .. tip:: More information on T-streams as well as streaming infrastructure in SJ-Platform can be found at the :ref:`Streaming` page.